loricallum/WeatherApp/README.md

-# WeatherApp
+# WeatherApp#
-Angular App for Techspert - In Progress
+#**Angular App for Techspert - In Progress**#

-Tasks:
+#**Tasks**#
-Create a new branch (name it after you) or create a publicly accessible repo.
+-Create a new branch (name it after you) or create a publicly accessible repo.
-Create a new angular project with the features specified in this document Submit your branch/repo for review
+-Create a new angular project with the features specified in this document -Submit your branch/repo for review

-Instructions:
+#**Instructions**#
-Create a new angular project
+-Create a new angular project
-Use the open weather API to retrieve weather information on at least 10 cities Populate a table within the app with this data Introduce configurable pagination (rows of 5, 10, 20) Introduce sortable columns
+-Use the open weather API to retrieve weather information on at least 10 cities -Populate a table within the app with this data -Introduce configurable pagination (rows of 5, 10, 20) -Introduce sortable columns
-Introduce a filter for searching by city name
+-Introduce a filter for searching by city name

-Additional Tasks:
+#Additional Tasks:
-You may be asked to complete one or more of these additional tasks -
+You may be asked to complete one or more of these additional tasks -#

 Write or describe some unit tests
 Create a graph that displays the median average global temperature and plot cities available in the API above/below the median